 Along with the wrapping paper, I found some adorable falalalala tissue paper, so we will give that a go as well.
 For the wood portion of these wooden Christmas ornaments, I am using some leftover scrap wood that I have in my shop.
 The scrap wood is most likely leftover from replacing a back to a china cabinet or curio cabinet like this one: Vintage Curio Cabinet Makeover.

 Marking Your Wood for DIY Wooden Christmas Ornaments

-Grab something round, like a roll of painters tape, small paint container or drinking glass.
+Grab something round, like a roll of painter’s tape, a small paint container, or a drinking glass.
 Use this as a guide to mark circles on your wood with a pencil.
 As you can see, this is not a fancy DIY project – we use what we have!
-I am using a roll of good ol’ painters tape.
+I am using a roll of good ol’ painter’s tape.